carla-simulator/carla-autoware/README.md

 ## Scenario Execution

-It is possible to use CARLA scenario runner in conjunction with autoware: [Documentation](scenario).
+It is possible to use CARLA scenario runner in conjunction with autoware: [Documentation](docs/use_scenario_runner.md).

+## Troubleshooting

+### Autoware fails if started shortly after changing the Town.

+There is a [bug](https://gitlab.com/autowarefoundation/autoware.ai/common/issues/1) within Autoware that leads to errors if the simulation time is below 5 seconds (e.g. ray_ground_filter and ndt_matching die)
+The simulation time is reset whenever you change the CARLA town (e.g by executing carla_ros_bridge with argument `town:=Town01`).
+As a workaround execute ros-bridge once to change the town (`roslaunch carla_ros_bridge carla_ros_bridge.launch town:=Town01`), kill it and wait 5 seconds before subsequent launches.